madetech/clean-architecture/learn/basics/start-with-acceptance.md

 end
 ```

+##### From the trenches
 Beware of specifying the needs of your customer in API tests (e.g. Rails feature-spec).

 Let me explain how the Single Responsibility Principle manifests itself in Acceptance Testing.

 Tightly coupling descriptions of what your customer needs to your HTTP-stack can cause code churn on your acceptance tests for technical reasons, not domain reasons.
 For example, a cookie might need to be set, or a new version of HTTP/Ajax/JS requires some _sort of widget to be reticulated_.

 It is hard to concentrate on two problems at once.
 If you are changing a test suite because some _spline needs reticulating in your HTTP SPDY Headers_, are you going to be focussing on the fine points of your customer's domain?

 Could you potentially introduce a hole in your test suite inadvertently?
+In any moderate-to-complex system that risk is higher than you probably expect.

 Acceptance Tests specify the needs of the customer, nothing more or less.

-Separate the concerns both in Production Code and your Test Code.
+Separate the concerns both in Production Code and, most importantly, your Test Code.

 #### Arrange

-TBC
+Setting up your Acceptance Tests is one of the most difficult of the testing arts to become adept in.

+In the simplest case, your "Arrange" step is merely a case of calling one or more use cases to get the system to the state you need.
+This is an example of the ideal world, this is what system designers should aim for.

+That said, while this is the ideal it may not be practical or possible.

+Aim to have your test setup code mimic how you'd expect your application to be used by it's delivery mechanism.